 Toronto-based Superkül Inc -recognized for their sustainable pragmatism-represents with their latest project, Mineral Springs.
 With various features contributing to its long term sustainability, like radiant flooring, geothermal ground source heat pumps, and passive cooling techniques, this 1,000 square foot addition is a modern gem that connects back to the environment it is trying to protect.

-The sustainable features of the addition are impressive compared to its size.
-Energy-conscious systems such as radiant concrete floors, geothermal ground source heat pumps, and even motorized operable skylights for passive cooling help to give this addition a light carbon footprint.
-Other features such as a reflective roof membrane, solar shading overhang canopy, increased insulation, and low VOC finishes really show that both the design team and the client did not turn a blind eye to the material choices for this project.
-Our team at Inhabitat has really enjoyed Superkül Inc’s projects in the past, and we can really add this one to the list as well.
+Other features such as a reflective roof membrane, solar shading overhang canopy, increased insulation, and low VOC finishes really show that the design team and the client did not turn a blind eye to the material choices of this project.